MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 A project is a customer unit within Product Insights.
 A project sends data, owns its data, and uses its data.
 Once you create a project, you are the customer of Product Insights, and as that customer (project), you will be using Product Insights services.
 A project is usually a team, single service, application, or shared library.

-## Why do I need a project?

-TK

-## How do I create a project?

-TK

-## How do I send data for a specific project?

-TK

 ## I can't see my data!

 If you are sending data to Product Insights with an SDK, make sure your application is correctly integrated with App Insights and App Center.

-## How do I see raw events?

-TK: need something like the Event Explorer, whatever it's called in the future

 ## Why is there a quota on my project?